oroinc/crm-application/README.md

 Installed PHP Accelerators must be compatible with Symfony and Doctrine (support DOCBLOCKs).

-Using MySQL 5.6 with HDD is potentially risky because of performance issues.
+Using MySQL 5.6 on HDD is potentially risky because of performance issues.

 Recommended configuration for this case: